MarcMouries/sn-google-map-component/README.md

 ## Versions

 - 0.4
-    - Center the map based on the current user location
+    - Center the map based on the current user's location or or the bounds of the markerss
+    - Add markers on any table with a location field
 - 0.3
     - GraphQL query generic to be able to set map markers on any table
 - 0.2
     - Fixed Google Map Marker Info close icon visibility
     - Removed link from Map Marker Info Popup